 Illegality has the potential to provide a defence to civil claims of all sorts, and in a wide variety of circumstances2 but the Supreme Court acknowledged that there had been some uncertainty as to its application3: either a flexible, discretionary, policy-based approach4, or a more rule-based one5.
-Following a review of the different approaches, it has decided a pragmatic, flexible approach should be
+Following a review of the different approaches, it has decided a pragmatic,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.